 He was physically present in church, but was not present emotionally and spiritually.
 He struggled to understand the faith and his disbelief led him to constantly challenge the existence and sovereignty of God.
 His heart was hardened against God.

 The breaking point came for me when Duncan declared that I should learn to accept him for who he is: a non-believer.
 Adding that it was pointless for me to share God’s word with him anymore, he stressed that there was nothing I could say that would change his mind.

 I was heartbroken.
 I cried, pleading with him to reconsider his choice.

 Ultimately, he refused to change his mind.
 That was when I knew what I had to do: I had to let this relationship go.
 Jesus said: “Anyone who loves me will obey my teaching. . .
 Anyone does not love me will not obey my teaching” (John 14:24).
 I broke up with him that evening.

 Even though my heart is still aching from the breakup, I know that I must run to God and let Him heal me.
 I also asked God for forgiveness, knowing too well that I had been disobedient.
 I had ignored His promptings and His Word throughout my relationship with Duncan, which lasted two years.

 I cannot be certain that I will eventually be married in the future.
 However, there is one thing I know for sure—Christ is indeed enough for me.
 I have since learned to place my heart completely in God’s hands.
 I trust that—if it is in His grand plan—He will place a godly man in my life.

-If you are going through a similar journey, I hope this will encourage you to place your hope and trust in God’s promise in your life.
+If you are going through a similar journey of dating a non-christian, I hope this will encourage you to place your hope and trust in God’s promise in your life.
 “Those who know your name trust in you, for you, LORD, have never forsaken those who seek you” (Psalm 9:10).